Coset topologies on $\mathbb{Z}$ and arithmetic applications: Some exotic topologies on and

 \subsubsection{Connectedness and separability of Golomb system topologies}

 Theorem \ref{t:brwntyp} can be slightly strengthened for topologies arising from a Golomb system.

-\begin{prop} Let $\calb=\{B_n\}$ be a Golomb system.
+\begin{prop} Let $\calb=\{B_n\}_{n\in\N_1}$ be a Golomb system.
 Assume $[a]_n\in B_n$ for some $n\in\N_1$ and $a\in\Z$.
 Then $a+n\Z$ and $a+n\N$ are superconnected with respect to $\calt_\calb$ (and hence to $\calt_{\calb,\kappa}$ for every Kirch function $\kappa$). \end{prop}

 \begin{prf} Given $U_1,\dots,U_r$ as in the proof of Theorem \ref{t:brwntyp}, one can use the same reasoning as there.
-The key point is to observe that in the case of $\calt_\calb$, condition {\bf B2} holds for every $n,k\in\N_1$ (and not only in $\M)$.
+The key point is to observe that in the case of $\calt_\calb$, condition {\bf B2} holds for every $n,m\in\N_1$ (and not only in $\M)$, as long as $n$ divides $m$.
 Thus \eqref{e:absprcnn} has always a solution $b$.
-(Note that one might need to replace $k$ by a multiple $k'$ in order to ensure $m=nk\in\M$.) \end{prf}
+Moreover, there is no obstruction to apply Corollary \ref{c:brwntyp}, because any $n\in\N_1$ has some multiple $m\in\M$. \end{prf}